AmadeusITGroup/docu.me/README.md

 3. Response model documentation page

 All the response models are listed here with all of its elements.
 Elements can be of type Array, String or Reference to another model.

+## Mustache templates:

+When you want to make changes to the look and feel of the documentation portal mustache templates can be customized.

+A list of mustache variables are present in Documentation.java class.

+3 files mustache files namely indexbody,model and api.mustache deal with index.html, model.html and {{api}}.html respectively.